AbdurRahman9594/grammer-spell-check/README.md

 py -m pip install --upgrade pip setuptools wheel

-Then in the terminal, the Flask app will start and you will get a localhost server link as shown below.
+Then in the terminal, once again LanguageTool will get downloaded of size 225M and immediately, the Flask app will start and you will get a localhost server link as shown below.
 Then you need to click on it and then the app will start.
 Serving Flask app 'app'
  * Debug mode: off
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.